 Frank R. Hupp, February 5, 1991.

-North Massanuttan Street is name taken by the Valley Pike as it becomes a street in the city of Strasburg Virginia.
+North Massanuttan Street is the name taken by the Valley Pike as it becomes a street in the city of Strasburg, Virginia.
 This was the "Warrior's Path" or the "Great Wagon Road" in the 18th century and has been U.S. Rt.
 11 since 1926.
 Cool Spring Road preserves a bit of the old pike.
 In 1755, the French and Indian War was on; Washington had ambushed French troops under Joseph Coulon de Jumonville in June of 1754.
 Braddock was defeated at Fort Duquesne in July of 1755.

 It is likely that this 1755 "Frontier Fort" was so called because it was surrounded by a palisade wall of wooden stakes.